 Doctor's Notes on Shoulder Separation Symptoms, Causes, Treatment, and Recovery Time

-A shoulder separation is an injury to the junction between the collar bone (clavicle) and the shoulder (acromion of the scapula); it is also termed an acromioclavicular dislocation or AC; an AC is not a shoulder dislocation.
-A shoulder separation results in an AC ligament injury; in a severe injury, it may include a bone fracture and injury to the coracoclavicular ligament (CC) and muscles.
-The type or grade of shoulder separation (AC) is related to the extent of damage to the AC; more serious separations are types III-VI that tear both the AC, CC and muscles in the shoulder and neck.
-Signs and symptoms are pain at the top of the shoulder (with associated swelling, cuts or bruises) and tenderness or soreness at the AC.
-Signs and symptoms of more serious injury is an upward pointing lump on top of the shoulder and limited shoulder movement; numbness and/or muscle weakness are signs of possible nerve damage; this is a medical emergency.
+A shoulder separation is an injury to the junction between the collarbone (clavicle) and the shoulder (acromion of the scapula).
+It is also termed an acromioclavicular dislocation or AC; an AC is not a shoulder dislocation.
+A shoulder separation results in an AC ligament injury.
+In a severe injury, it may include a bone fracture and injury to the coracoclavicular ligament (CC) and muscles.
+The type or grade of shoulder separation (AC) is related to the extent of damage to the AC.
+More serious separations are types III-VI that tear both the AC, CC, and muscles in the shoulder and neck.
+Signs and symptoms are pain at the top of the shoulder (with associated swelling, cuts, or bruises) and tenderness or soreness at the AC.
+Signs and symptoms of more serious injury include an upward-pointing lump on top of the shoulder and limited shoulder movement; numbness and/or muscle weakness are signs of possible nerve damage.
+This is a medical emergency.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.